-Take your time as you make your way around the South Island slowly, taking in the amazing scenery along the way by following this seven day Milford Sound travel itinerary.
-This adventure includes two days of unforgettable sightseeing at Aoraki / Mount Cook and Milford Sound.
-Highlights also include exploring Queenstown, relaxing aboard the TranzAlpine railway journey, and wrapping up your trip soaking in the hot springs or ski fields in Hanmer Springs and wrapping it up in the sunny wine region of Marlborough.
+Take your time as you make your way around the South Island, taking in the amazing scenery along the way by following this seven-day Milford Sound travel itinerary.
+This adventure includes two days of unforgettable sightseeing at Aoraki/Mount Cook and Milford Sound.
+Highlights also include exploring Queenstown, relaxing aboard the TranzAlpine railway journey, and wrapping up your trip soaking in the hot springs or enjoying the ski fields in Hanmer Springs.

-Day 1: Christchurch – Mt Cook – Queenstown
+Day One: Christchurch -> Aoraki/Mount Cook -> Queenstown

 Today you’ll make the epic journey to Milford Sound.
 Whilst you can drive there yourself, why not make the most of this magnificent journey and book a sightseeing tour.
 You can spend more time relaxing and admiring the stunning view, rather than navigating the mountainous highways.

-After a full day two days of sightseeing, take some time out to enjoy Queenstown, the adventure capital of the world!
-Bungy jumping, river surfing and canyon swinging are just some of the adrenaline-pumping things you can do in Queenstown.
-Alternatively, if you want to relax and unwind, Queenstown has a number of short easy walks or bike trails starting in the centre of town.
-In the afternoon make the one hour trip to Wanaka over the stunning Crown Range, stopping for lunch at the iconic Cardrona Hotel.
+After a busy two days of sightseeing, take some time out to enjoy Queenstown, the adventure capital of the world!
+Bungy jumping, river jet boating and canyon swinging are just some of the adrenaline-pumping things you can do in Queenstown.
+Alternatively, if you want to relax and unwind, Queenstown has several short and easy walks or bike trails starting in the centre of town.
+In the afternoon make the one-hour trip to Wanaka over the stunning Crown Range, stopping for lunch at the iconic Cardrona Hotel.

 Glacier hiking and ice climbing are two hands-on ways to experience both Fox Glacier and Franz Josef Glacier.
 There are many local glacier guiding companies that can take you on this fascinating expedition.
 A visit to the Matheson Café and Art Gallery is a nice way to relax after a day of exploring where you may find some souvenirs or local artwork to take away with you.
 There’s a great choice of accommodation in the Glacier Country with many options to suit all tastes, stay here for the night before continuing on to Greymouth the following day.